SBCConnect/documentation/docs/pages/new-deivce-configuration-profile.md

 # Create a new device Configuration Profile
+> <i class="fas fa-clipboard"></i> NOTE: As at June 2020, there are no options to confiugre the Device Configuration Profiles by API or PowerShell.

 Device Configuration Profiles allow the Teams Administrator to configure a default set of policies on a phone.
 These policies include, but not limited to:
 - Set the screen timeout period